• Skip to primary navigation

 Ingredients for apple cider donut cake on a white marble counter.

 • Oil - Using part oil and part butter in this cake, creates a moister outcome.
-You can use vegetable oil or any neutrally flavored oil you prefer.
+I usually use olive oil for my recipes, but you can use vegetable oil or any neutrally flavored oil you prefer.

-• Reduced Apple Cider - By reducing the cider until it's syrupy, you can create a concentrated apple flavor so that the apple taste shines through.
-Just place it in a medium saucepan over medium-high heat and allow it to simmer until it has a consistency similar to syrup or honey that has been warmed.
+• Reduced Apple Cider - I like to pick up fresh apple cider when we visit the local apple orchard, but it's also available in the grocery store year round.
+By reducing the cider until it's syrupy, you can create a concentrated fresh apple flavor so that the apple taste shines through.
+Just place it in a medium saucepan over medium-high heat and allow it to simmer until the volume is reduced by half.
+You can prepare this ahead of time to make things easier.

 See recipe card for full ingredient list and quantities.